 However, finding yourself at Phase I in the 3 stage model is a positive experience.
 You have an opportunity to learn some more and move another step closer to being depression free in phase III.
 All you need to do is learn to handle the depression differently.
 Model 1 is Outcome driven.
 Model 2 is Process driven.
 And that difference is important.
 The key is to enjoy the process of your life as you work towards the outcome of being depression free - instead of waiting for the outcome before you can enjoy the process!

-Gillian Pearce is a Personal and Business Coach and creator of the '7 Steps to a Depression Free Life' Coaching Programme.
-This article is taken from her Self Help Guide.
+Gillian Pearce is a Personal and Business Coach and creator of the '7 Steps to a Depression Free Life' Coaching Program.